IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 * s_rtt (0.0): Smoothed RTT [s], computed with a similar method to that described in {{RFC6298}}.

-The following constant is used:
+The following constants are used:

 * QDELAY_AVG_G (1/4): Exponentially Weighted Moving Average (EWMA) factor for qdelay_avg